KimbaWLion/DiscordBaseballBot/README.md

   * In your settings.json file, use forward slashes not backslashes

 # Changelog
+* 4-30-21
+  * bugfix if pitcher was just called up and is not in mlb.com's systems
 * 4-25-21
   * bugfix for no game today status with new API call
   * bugfix for no runs in linescore